divi4/temperature-converter/README.md

 * Animation will not reset to zero but alter to the new value from the previous value
 * Clean and refactor code
+* Add temperature unit to the outputted number
+* Add option to convert temperatures the other way around

 ## Lessons Learned: